 They will also show you how to remove the soft plaque yourself, by cleaning all the surfaces of your teeth thoroughly at home.
 Plaque is a sticky film of bacteria which forms on the teeth every day.

 Gum disease is never cured.
 But if you keep up the home-care you have been taught you can slow down its progress and even stop it altogether.
-You must make sure you remove plaque every day and go for regular check-ups with the dental team, as often as they recommend.
+You must make sure you remove plaque every day and go for regular check-ups with the dental team, as often as they recommend and visit the hygienist regularly to prevent the scale/tartar from building up on the surfaces of the teeth

 A recent study has shown that people who stay fit and healthy are 40% ess likely to develop tooth-threatening gum infections that could lead to gum disease.
 It also found that not exercising, not keeping to a normal body weight and unhealthy eating habits made a person much more likely to get advanced gum disease.